-The Sons will be performing at Yoshi's in Oakland, California on Saturday, January 18, 2014.
+The Sons will be performing at Biscuits and Blues in San Francisco, California on Saturday, July 12, 2014.
 We are looking forward to the music and to seeing our fans.
 We are grateful for all the love and support given to us for almost fifty years.
 We hope to see you at the show.

-Left to Right - Jeff Lewis, Doug Rowan, Geoff Palmer, Tamara Champlin, Bill Champlin, Will Champlin, James Preston, Carmen Grillo
+Left to Right - Geoff Palmer, Tamara Champlin, Bill Champlin, Dick Mithun

 Anyway, we’ve been doing a few Sons’ gigs with a few “New” additions to the band.
 We’ve got Dick Mithun on bass and we’re knocked out that a guy who co-produced a Sons’ Live album in the 90’s was able to pick up his bass and jump right in, a great friend of the band and a kickin’ player.
 We’ve also got Tom Cain on Sax and Vocals.
 Tim is the original sax player and singer who left the band around 1970 and hasn’t played with us for all that time.
 It was like he’d been there all along.
 He still has the tone that all other sax players are compared to.
 We’re all tickled to have Tim back in the ball game.